Thijs-Desjardijn/pokedex/README.md

 ## Usage

 To use a command simply type the command name after you see "Pokedex >".

+Casing and spaces do not matter, as they are handled by the program.

 You can view all the commands that are available using the "help" command.
 Some commands require an extra part of the command like an area or a Pokémon name.